Updated January 2024.

 While there’s certainly value in building a tight-knit community of people who are long-time followers of your brand, chances are you’ll also want to attract users who aren’t so familiar with you.

-- Reach out to influencers: Identify people with large, engaged followings who operate in the same space as you and ask them to promote your Group.
+- Reach Out to Influencers: Identify people with large, engaged followings who operate in the same space as you and ask them to promote your Facebook Group.
 While you’ll almost certainly need to give them a reason to do so, this doesn’t necessarily mean paying them.
-If your content is high-quality and genuinely unique, there’s a much better chance that influencers will be prepared to recommend you.
+If your content is of high quality and genuinely unique, there’s a much better chance that influencers will be prepared to recommend you.

-Both of these approaches can be really effective, but there are no guarantees that people will say “yes.”
-If you ask 100 people to guest post or interview for them, maybe only five or ten will agree.
-Don’t take it personally.
-Instead, keep going.
+These approaches can be really effective, but there are no guarantees that people will say yes.
+If you ask 100 people to guest post or interview for them, maybe only five to 10 will agree.
+Don’t take it personally; instead, keep going.
 Eventually, the numbers will pay off for you.

-As its name suggests (and as you probably already know), Facebook Live allows you to broadcast live video to a Group or Page.
-Seeing as we’re trying to grow your Group, you’ll want to go live from your Page.
+As its name suggests (and as you probably already know), Facebook Live allows you to broadcast live video to a Group or Facebook Page.
+Seeing as we’re trying to grow your Facebook Group faster, you’ll want to go live from your Page.

 Struggling for a topic for your video?
 Draw inspiration from the news and trends affecting your audience.